wix/Detox/docs/APIRef.Configuration.md

 detox test ./e2e --reuse
 ```

-This is especially useful with React Native DEV mode when making Javascript code changes that are getting picked up by the packager (and thus no reinstall is needed).
+This is especially useful with React Native dev mode when making Javascript code changes that are getting picked up by the packager (and thus no reinstall is needed).
 This can save up to 7 seconds per run!
 You should not use this option if you made native code changes or if your app relies on local ("disk") storage.